becpeck/snapps-bootcamp-2021-hangman/README.md

 ## Description

-This is an attempt to create a proof-of-concept game of hangman using snarky-js via snapps-cli.
+This is an attempt to create a proof-of-concept game of hangman using [snarky-js](https://www.npmjs.com/package/@o1labs/snarkyjs) via [snapp-cli](https://github.com/o1-labs/snapp-cli/tree/24ae8496ce967e716b38b4ac2dbe32beac46822c).
 Unfortunately it never got to a point of working enough to be run without errors.

 The project defines a Word class, which uses an array of Field elements, holding integers that represent each letter in the secret word of a game of hangman, and which has a method returning a hash of the word.